storyprotocol/documentation/docs/Introduction/what-is-story.md

 ### Programmable IP License

-Although on-chain, an IPA’s terms and minted License Tokens are enforced by an off-chain legal contract called the [Programmable IP License (PIL💊)](doc:programmable-ip-license-pil), which allows anyone to offramp tokenized IP into the off-chain legal system and outlines real legal terms for how creators can remix, monetize, and create derivatives of their IP. *The protocol, or more specifically the IP Assets and modules described above, are what automate and enforce those terms on-chain*, creating a mapping between the legal world (PIL) and the blockchain.
+Although on-chain, an IP's usage terms and minted licenses are enforced by an off-chain legal contract called the [Programmable IP License (PIL💊)](doc:programmable-ip-license-pil), which allows anyone to offramp tokenized IP into the off-chain legal system and outlines real legal terms for how creators can remix, monetize, and create derivatives of their IP. *The protocol, or more specifically the IP Assets and modules described above, are what automate and enforce those terms on-chain*, creating a mapping between the legal world (PIL) and the blockchain.

 Like USDC enables redemption for fiat, the PIL enables redemption for IP.